The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek trix = hair + diadema = crown, referring to leaf tips crowned with bristles

-A genus of 34 species of dwarf succulent shrublets with alternate grey-green leaves whose apex is crowned with a cluster of small bristles giving the appearance of a cactus areole.
+A genus of 34 species of dwarf succulent shrublets with alternate grey-green succulent leaves whose apex is crowned with a cluster of small bristles giving the appearance of a cactus areole.
 The small daisy-like flowers produced at the ends of the stems can be white, yellow, pink and purple.
 Most species are easy to grow.
 Some species T. bulbosum, T. stellatum form a particularly tuberous root that can be raised for display as a bonsai.

 Trichodiadema stellatum